3RR404/tableCreator/README.md

 # tableCreator
- Create the table onload the page
+ MySQL query-base table generator.
+Create the table onload the page.
+This app use PDO extension.

 ## Use